curbengh/curbengh.github.io/source/_posts/caddy-plugins-nixos.md

   nix.settings.sandbox = false;
 ```

 Then run `sudo nixos-rebuild switch` to apply the config.
 Verify the generated config in `/etc/nix/nix.conf`.

-Refer to [this article](https://nixos.wiki/wiki/Nix_package_manager#Sandboxing) for details on Nix sandbox.
+[Nix sandbox](https://nixos.wiki/wiki/Nix_package_manager#Sandboxing) is not a security feature, rather it is used to provide reproducibility, its fundamental feature.
+When enabled, each build will run in an isolated environment not affected by the system configuration.
+This feature is essential when contributing to [Nixpkgs](https://github.com/NixOS/nixpkgs) to ensure that a successful build does not depend on the contributor's system configuration.
+For example, all dependencies should be declared even when the contributor's system already installed all or some beforehand; a build will fail if there is any undeclared dependency.

 ### Build custom plugins with xcaddy